Pure metric geometry: introductory lectures: Ultrapower

 \begin{thm}{Exercise} Assume $\spc{X}$ is a complete length space and $p,q\in\spc{X}$ cannot be joined by a geodesic in $\spc{X}$.
-Then there are at least two distinct geodesics between $p$ and $q$ in the ultrapower $\spc{X}^\omega$. \end{thm}
+Show that there is at least a continuum of distinct geodesics between $p$ and $q$ in the ultrapower $\spc{X}^\omega$. \end{thm}